Typetura/docs.typetura.com/src/content/docs/guides/headings.md

 ---
-title: Hello world
+title: Headings
-description: Get up and running quickly.
+description: Best practices for styling your headings.
 ---

 ## Your content